DavideLAbbate/EarthSignals-GDLET-News-module/README.md

 The backend supports two filter families:

 - **Free-text filters** — interpreted by Claude and translated into GDELT-compatible codes
-- **Structured filters** — validated and applied directly to BigQuery without LLM interpretation
+- **Structured filters** — validated and applied directly to PostgreSQL without LLM interpretation

 ##### Free-text filters (Claude-powered)